-I am a bit over exited about today’s wedding.
-There are three reasons for my excitement, firstly the decor of this wedding is just to die for, secondly this is our first proper beach wedding on the blog, and finally photographer Cari Eksteen, that took the gorgeous pictures, is my second cousin!
+I am a bit over-excited about today’s wedding.
+There are three reasons for my excitement.
+Firstly the decor of this wedding is just to die for, secondly this is our first proper beach wedding on the blog and finally photographer Cari Eksteen, who took the gorgeous pictures, is my second cousin!

 Tell us your love story?

 We actually knew about each other for quite a few years, but never really saw eye to eye.
 I always thought she was very beautiful, but the face didn’t fit the personality, well this is about eight years ago.
 She was working at a local coffee shop and I just started my coffee roasting business.
 Of course I thought it would be a good idea to promote my coffee at the shop she was working at, but she was not really interested to be honest.
 Then one night I just spontaneously invited her to my shop for some wine while I was working late.
 We didn’t hit it off immediately, but we both knew there was something in the air, but were too stubborn to admit it.
 Since that day everything just went downwards for us, but luckily we didn’t break up.
 After a lot of tears and fights, we managed to find each other.
 We dated about 2 years before I proposed.